LPG price hiked by Rs 50; rates up by Rs 244 in one year

 Rates differ from state to state depending on the incidence of local taxes such as VAT.
 Prices are higher in states with higher taxes.

+Industry sources said that commercial LPG prices were almost aligned with cost while the cooking gas used in the household kitchens was being sold at a discount.
+The reduction in commercial LPG rates reflects softening in Saudi CPP prices while domestic LPG rates are being adjusted upwards to align them closer to cost.

+Domestic LPG rates are about Rs 300 short of their actual cost.
 International oil prices have been on the rise this year.
 They jumped to a 13-year high of USD 140 per barrel in March before shedding some of the gains.
-Brent was trading at USD 103.92 per barrel on Wednesday.
+Brent was trading at $103.92 per barrel on Wednesday.

 To compound things, the Indian rupee tumbled to Rs 79.24 to a dollar, making imports costlier.